javascript-tutorial/en.javascript.info/2-ui/2-events/05-dispatch-events/article.md

 We should use them instead of `new Event` if we want to create such events.
 For instance, `new MouseEvent("click")`.

-The right constructor allows to specify standard properties for that type of event.
+The right constructor allows us to specify standard properties for that type of event.

 Like `clientX/clientY` for a mouse event: